H2CO3/Sparkling/doc/stdlib.md

 returning the return value of `fn` itself.
 Throws an error if `fn` is not a function, `argv` is not an array or `argc` is not an integer.

+    function require(string filename)

+Loads, compiles and executes the given file.
+Returns the result of running the file.
+Throws a runtime error upon failure.

-If the `argc` argument is not present, then it is assigned `sizeof argv`.
+If the `argc` argument is not present, then it is assigned `argv.length`.

 The arguments of the called function `fn` will be the values in `argv` that correspond to the integer keys `[0...argc)`.
 Thus, supplying `argc`